BeardedManZhao/Dialogue/README.md

 obtain the prepared Java program of dialogue in the warehouse, or directly start the corresponding startup class in the source code.

-Or copy the following startup class source code to the project project that has imported dialog to start.
+Or copy the following startup class source code to the project that has imported dialog to start.

 ```java
 package dialogue.start;